 "How to Make Progressivism Mean Something Again: A Message to the American left."
 By Win McCormack, Res Publica column, The New Republic, October 2020

 NEW!
-[Below] Abstract: "Truth is commonly viewed as the first casualty of war.
+[Below] PSYCHOLOGY: Abstract: "Truth is commonly viewed as the first casualty of war.
 As such the current circulation of fake news, conspiracy theories and other hostile political rumors is not a unique phenomenon but merely another example of how people are motivated to dispend with truth in situations of conflict.
 In this chapter, we theorize about the potentially evolved roots of this motivation and outline the structure of the underlying psychology.
 Specifically, we focus on how the occurrence of intergroup conflict throughout human evolutionary history has built psychological motivations into the human mind to spread information that

 (a) mobilize the ingroup against the outgroup,